Dora or the Sexual Neuroses of Our Parents

-Dora or The Sexual Neuroses of Our Parents (Dora oder Die sexuellen Neurosen unserer Eltern) is a 2015 Swiss drama film directed by Stina Werenfels.
-It was screened in the Panorama section of the 65th Berlin International Film Festival.
-It was one of seven films shortlisted by Switzerland to be their submission for the Academy Award for Best Foreign Language Film at the 88th Academy Awards, but it lost out to Iraqi Odyssey.
+Dora or The Sexual Neuroses of Our Parents (German: Dora oder Die sexuellen Neurosen unserer Eltern) is a 2015 Swiss drama film directed by Stina Werenfels and based on the play Die sexuellen Neurosen unserer Eltern by Lukas Bärfuss.
+It was screened in the Panorama section of the 65th Berlin International Film Festival and received five Swiss Film Award nominations.

+Synopsis

+Dora, an 18-year-old woman with an intellectual disability, becomes eager to explore life after her mother Kristin stops her medication.
+She soon begins a sexual relationship with a man, alarming her mother, and continues to see him without her parents’ knowledge.
+As Kristin struggles with her own desire for another child, Dora becomes pregnant.